-Caregivers on the Homefront is a community of caregivers of wounded, ill, or injured service members and veterans of all eras as well as our first responders that have been wounded, ill, or injured on duty.
+Caregivers on the Homefront is a community of caregivers of wounded, ill, or injured veterans of all eras, as well as, our first responders that have been wounded, ill, or injured on duty.
 Through our mission of providing caregivers with hopefulness, a sense of togetherness, and a firm foundation of resiliency we will provide the following:

-During the year, we will host retreats throughout our four-state region.
+During the year, we will host Mental Health & Wellness (MH&W) Restorative Weekend throughout our four-state region.
 At this time, outside of transportation, there is no cost to attend.
 You will have a chance to gain tools to lead you on a successful caregiving journey.
 You will also get the opportunity to share your stories with other caregivers that understand what you are going through.
 You must be a member of Caregivers on the Homefront to register for our retreats.
 If you are not a member of our community, please click here to join.

 Peer-facilitated support groups are hosted in our four-state region.
 These support groups are held by caregivers just like you who volunteer their caregiving experience to serve as facilitators.
 The goal of our support groups are to provide a foundation of resiliency among our caregivers so that they can better care for the loved one in their lives.
 If you would like to volunteer your time to be a peer group facilitator click here.